BDen32/Milestone-Project-1/README.md

 As a potential new member, I want to:

 ⦁ Be able to easily navigate throughout the site to access the information I want.

 **The site contains a navigation bar, that links to all the pages and sections of the site**

 ⦁ Find relevant content about the club including membership prices to inform my choices.

 **Relevant pages and sections, including a membership section have been included on the site**

 ⦁ Be able to easily contact the club to be able to find out more information.

 **A contact us section with clickable links to the email and telephone are available**

 ⦁ Sign up to a newsletter to get regular updates about the club.

 **A form that allows the user to add name and email is available**

 ⦁ See photos of fish, the river, environment etc to help me decide if I want to join.

 **The site contains a responsive Gallery page with a variety of images**

 ## Deployment

 The website was developed using Gitpod and was created in the "main" branch of GitHub.
 This branch was deployed using GitHub Pages.

-To deploy the project you must:
+To deploy a project, you must:

 1. Open GitHub.
 2. Click on the project that is to be deployed from the available repositories.